 (8) a resident whose location has been unknown by the facility for more than eight hours or less than eight hours if there are circumstances that place the resident's health or safety at risk.

-(c) Within five working days after making a report described in subsection (b) of this section, the facility must ensure an investigation of the incident is conducted and send a written investigation report on Form 3613A, Provider Investigation Report, to DADS' Consumer Rights and Services Section.
+(c) Within five working days after making a report described in subsection (b) of this section, the facility must ensure an investigation of the incident is conducted and send a written investigation report on Form 3613A, Provider Investigation Report, or a form containing, at a minimum, the information required by Form 3613A, to HHSC’s Complaint and Incident Intake .

 §551.214.
 Protection of Residents After Report of Abuse, Neglect, and Exploitation.